CLAUDE.md, AGENTS.md & Copilot Instructions: Configure Every AI Coding Assistant

 Forgetting to update.
 These files rot just like any other documentation.
 When your stack changes, update the instructions.
 A wrong instruction is worse than no instruction.

 Looking to automate your deployment pipeline?
-DeployHQ deploys code from Git to your servers automatically — one less thing to configure.
+DeployHQ deploys code from Git to your servers automatically — one less thing to configure, with automated deployments straight from your repository.
 Get started free.

 Have questions?
 Reach out at support@deployhq.com or find us on X/Twitter.